 Instead, I moved back to California, set my mind to being part of the entertainment industry, then spent years working at companies like Disney, Lucasfilm and DreamWorks before starting my own entertainment PR consultancy.
 (Twenty extra points if you know what that means.
 Fifty extra points if you don’t care.)
 And then, about five years ago, just before that wonderful time known as The Pandemic, I decided to start exploring the kind of writing that always appealed to me the most: creative fiction.

-If you happen to like it, I’d love to know.
-If you don't like it, I’d be interested in knowing that, too.
-Without sounding too needy, I hope you enjoy what I’ve been writing.
+If you happen to like my writing, I’d love to know.
+If you don't, I’d actually be interested in knowing that, too!
+In any case, I hope you enjoy the work I’ve been doing.
+Thanks for stopping by.